 Jim is a prominent author and broadcaster.
 He has written 14 books, between them translated into twenty-six languages.
-He is a regular presenter of TV science documentaries and for the past seven years has hosted the award-winning weekly BBC Radio 4 programme, The Life Scientific.
+He is a regular presenter of TV science documentaries and for the past nine years has hosted the award-winning weekly BBC Radio 4 programme, The Life Scientific.

-Professor of Physics and Professor of Public Engagement in Science, Department Of Physics, University of Surrey
+University Distinguished Chair, Professor of Physics and Professor of Public Engagement in Science, Department Of Physics, University of Surrey

 Interest and expertise